Neck Related Dizziness: Cervical Vertigo Is The Name For This Symptom

 Dizziness is a disturbing symptom and has many possible causes.
 Many of us have experienced this in one form or another.
 While it can be related to the neck, there are other causes that require a professional diagnosis in order to rule out any serious issues that require medical attention.

 Cervical vertigo can be described as dizziness combined with a neck disorder, where reasonable alternatives have been ruled out.
-Dizziness is a sensation of disorientation in space, which may include an illusion of unsteadiness or motion.
+It is a sensation of disorientation in space, which may include an illusion of unsteadiness or motion.

 In studies, of 1097 whiplash subjects, 52% of them reported dizziness.
-Dizziness is also related by individuals with neck problems not related to whiplash, where muscle tenderness and tightness was found in most patients.
+Cervical vertigo is also related by individuals with neck problems not related to whiplash, where muscle tenderness and tightness was found in most patients.
 Facet joint irritation was noted at all cervical levels, cervico-thoracic region was frequently less mobile, and most patients had postural imbalance and poor neck stability.

 Experimental studies indicate the neck area can induce both nystagmus (involuntary eye movements) and ataxia (impaired balance or coordination).
 Cervical vertigo may be precipitated by inflammation in the cervical discs and increased muscle tension producing discrepancies between proprioceptive information (position sense) and vestibular system (part of the inner ear) or abnormal sensory stimulation in the cervical spine.

-Neck related dizziness is a difficult clinical problem where dizziness and neck disorders may overlap with other conditions.
-Is cervical arthritis causing dizziness or a chance coincidence?
+Neck related cause is a difficult clinical problem where vertigo and neck disorders may overlap with other conditions.
+Is cervical arthritis causing vertigo or a chance coincidence?
 Degenerative disc disease is related to dizziness from the neck.
 Similar symptoms can be associated with migraine headaches, which may also be related to the neck, as well as psychogenic or neurological causes, often called vestibular migraine.